zorg/zorg-network-camera/README.md

 The `LightSensor` module allows you to use the camera as a light sensor.
 This driver provides the ability to get the average lighting level from the camera.

+### OCR Driver

+Optical character recognition (OCR) is the process of programmatically converting images of typed, handwritten or printed text into machine-encoded text.
+The `OCR` driver module provided in this package provides a utility that makes it possible for your robot to process written text that it sees.

+The OCR driver uses a LIFO queue, which by default stores the last 10 written items that the robot detected.
+The number of items stored can be modified by passing in an optional parameter to the driver.